-The gas piping must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-latest edition.
+The gas piping must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.

-Table 1 on page 7 provides a sizing reference for commonly used gas pipe materials.
+Tables 1 and 2 on page 7 provides a sizing reference for commonly used gas pipe materials.
 Consult the "National Fuel Gas Code" for the recommended gas pipe size of other materials.

-Refer to Figure 3
+Refer to Figure 5

-Note: When installing gas piping, apply approved pipe joint compound.
+NOTE: When installing gas piping, apply approved pipe joint compound.

 - Install a readily accessible manual shut-off valve in the gas supply line as recommended by the local utility.
-Know the location of this valve and how to turn off the gas to this unit. - Install a drip leg (if not already incorporated as part of the water heater) as shown.
-The drip leg must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets.

-- Install a ground joint union between the gas valve/ thermostat and the manual shut-off valve.
-This is to allow easy removal of the gas valve/ thermostat. - 4.
-Turn the gas supply on and check for leaks.
-Test the water heater by brushing on an approved noncorrosive leak detection solution.
-Bubbles forming indicate a leak.
+Know the location of this valve and how to turn off the gas to this unit. - Install a sediment trap (if not already incorporated as part of the water heater) as shown.
+The sediment trap must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets. - Install a ground joint union between the gas control valve/thermostat and the manual shut-off valve.
+This is to allow easy removal of the gas control valve/ thermostat. - Turn the gas supply on and check for leaks.
+Test all connections by brushing on an approved noncorrosive leak-detection solution.
+Bubbles will show a leak.
 Correct any leak found.